abouteiller/ompi-aurelien/README.FT.ULFM.md

 You can launch your application with fault tolerance by simply using the provided `mpiexec`.
 Beware that your distribution may already provide a version of MPI, make sure to set your `PATH` and `LD_LIBRARY_PATH` properly.
-Note that fault tolerance is enabled by default in ULFM Open MPI; you can disable all fault tolerance systems by launching your application with `mpiexec --disable-recovery`.
+Note that fault tolerance is disabled by default in ULFM Open MPI; you can disable all fault tolerance systems by launching your application with `mpiexec --enable-recovery`.

 ## Running under a batch scheduler

-ULFM can operate under a job/batch scheduler, and is tested routinely with both PBS and Slurm.
+ULFM can operate under a job/batch scheduler, and is tested routinely with both ALPS, PBS and Slurm.
 One difficulty comes from the fact that many job schedulers will "cleanup" the application as soon as a process fails.
 In order to avoid this problem, it is preferred that you use `mpiexec` within an allocation (e.g. `salloc`, `sbatch`, `qsub`) rather than